-Established in 1996 and opened in 2000 on four acres in Albuquerque’s South Valley, Mandy’s Farm is a nonprofit organization committed to providing high-quality support options for adults with intellectual and developmental disabilities.
+Established in 1996 and opened in 2000 on four acres in Albuquerque’s South Valley, Mandy’s Farm is a nonprofit organization committed to providing high-quality support options for individuals with intellectual and developmental disabilities.

 Mandy’s Farm was founded by Ruthie and David Robbins with the goal of creating a safe and caring environment where individuals with disabilities could grow and thrive.
-It is named for their daughter Amanda (“Mandy”) who has Autism.
+It is named for their daughter Amanda (“Mandy”) who is diagnosed with autism.
 Mandy’s Farm is a testimony to the perseverance of the Robbins family and the generous support of caring individuals and donors.

 Mandy’s Farm was granted a contract with the Developmental Disabilities Supports Division in 2008 through the Department of Health, initially providing supported living services.
-In 2013, this contract expanded to encompass community support through a day program, as well as employment services.
+In 2013, this contract expanded to encompass community-based support, as well as employment services.

-Mandy’s Farm launched the VAMOS program, an initiative to address the needs of individuals on the waiting list for adult services in New Mexico, in 2018.
+In 2018, Mandy’s Farm launched the VAMOS program, an initiative to address the needs of individuals without access to long-term services as they transition to adulthood.

 Mandy’s Farm has received accreditation across all of our services for two consecutive three-year periods from CARF International and was previously accredited through the Council on Quality and Leadership.

-Mandy’s Farm now supports over 160 individuals and their families each month, providing a lifeline to some of the most vulnerable members of our community.
+Mandy’s Farm now supports over 200 individuals with disabilities and their families each month.